 Often, treatment of neuropathic pain begins with drugs.
 Drugs can help reduce the pain, making it less debilitating and disruptive, but it is often difficult to completely relieve the pain with drugs.

 Other treatments include physical therapy, electrical stimulation of nerves or the spinal cord, nerve blocks Nerve block Chronic pain is pain that lasts or recurs for months or years.
 Usually, pain is considered chronic if it does one of the following: Lasts for more than 3 months Lasts for more than 1 month after... read more , and sometimes surgery.

 Psychologic factors that may contribute to the pain, such as anxiety Treatment Anxiety is a feeling of nervousness, worry, or unease that is a normal human experience.
-It is also present in a wide range of psychiatric disorders, including generalized anxiety disorder,... read more and depression Treatment A short discussion of prolonged grief disorder.
-Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more , if present, are also treated from the beginning.
+It is also present in a wide range of mental health conditions, including generalized anxiety disorder... read more and depression Treatment Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
+It may follow a recent... read more , if present, are also treated from the beginning.

 Pain relievers (analgesics) may be given to reduce neuropathic pain.

 Pain relievers used to treat neuropathic pain include the following: